 Sage Bionetworks, where we build tools and policies that help networks of people who have their health data share it with networks of people who like to analyze health data.

-Harvard’s Berkman Center for Internet & Society, the World Wide Web Consortium, the US House of Representatives, and most recently Creative Commons (hosted at MIT’s Project on Mathematics and Computation).
-I also started a bioinformatics company called Incellico, which is now part of Selventa.
+Harvard’s Berkman Center for Internet & Society, the World Wide Web Consortium, the US House of Representatives, Creative Commons (hosted at MIT’s Project on Mathematics and Computation), and the Ewing Marion Kauffman Foundation.
+I co-founded a bioinformatics company called Incellico, which is now part of Selventa.

 DISCLOSURES AND AFFILIATIONS